webapicookbook/2018-two-day-workshop/README.md

 *Skill Level: Advanced*

 In this two-day hands-on workshop, attendees will learn to design, build, and deploy stand-alone microservices that can easily interoperate with other microservices in a Web-based ecosystem.
 All service examples will be shown in both C#/Azure and NodeJS/Heroku.
-Deployments will be done via the commandline via git/Github.
+Deployments will be done using the commandline via git/Github.

 Attendees will learn:
  * What is a RESTful microservice?